StarBem/react-native-starsystem-website/docs/customization.md

 title: Customization
 ---

 Congrats!
-You've installed React Native Elements and your immediate question goes something like this:
+You've installed React Native Star System and your immediate question goes something like this:

 > So umm, how do I change how it looks?

 Great question!
 A UI Kit wouldn't be that useful if the apps everyone built looked the same right?
-For this case React Native Elements provide a number of props on each component to enable you to style them how you want.
+For this case React Native Star System provide a number of props on each component to enable you to style them how you want.

 ## Component Styles

-_Every_ component from React Native Elements has a container around it.
+_Every_ component from React Native Star System has a container around it.
 The container is just a traditional `<View />` from react native that has some styling on it.
 This default styling prevents components from colliding with each other.
 If you want to change how two components react to each on the screen your